-This policy is to be applied in conjunction with the department's Swan Canning Planning and Development Policies, Plans and Procedure Manual including, but not limited to Corporate Policy Statement No 43: - Planning for marinas yacht club and aquatic clubs in the Swan Canning development control area and Corporate Policy Statement No. 46: Planning for commercial operations in the Swan Canning development control area.
+This policy is to be applied in conjunction with the department's Swan Canning Planning and Development Policies, Plans and Procedures Manual, including, but not limited to, Corporate Policy Statement No. 43: Planning for marinas, yacht clubs and aquatic clubs in the Swan Canning development control area and Corporate Policy Statement No. 46: Planning for commercial operations in the Swan Canning development control area.